hanrattyjen/CV/README.md

 #### Makers Academy (September - December 2016)

-* Instead of being taught a language (which we of course are), we are also seen as language-agnostic and taught **how** to learn a language.
-This is really cool!
+* Instead of being taught a language (which we of course are), we are also seen as language-agnostic and taught **how** to learn a language and write clean, readable code.
-* We are also involved in teamwork, best practice, TDD, agile, communication, delivering value to a user - and, most importantly, independent problem-solving.
+* We are also involved in teamwork, code reviews, best practice, TDD, agile, communication, delivering value to a user - and, most importantly, independent problem-solving.
 * Fundamentals of Object Oriented Programming.
-* Self-sufficient, can for help when needed.
+* Self-sufficient, can ask for help when needed.
 * Ruby, Sinatra, Rails, JavaScript, Node.js, AJAX, JQuery, HTML, CSS, Git.
 * Testing frameworks such as Rspec, Jasmine.
 Writing our own testing framework.
 * Made a lot of use of open source - everything we have used has been open source.